Better collaboration, fewer meetings: how to keep teams aligned with Slack

 When you need to make a decision, Slack makes it easy to get real-time input — from quickly polling your team on a new marketing asset to gathering feedback from customers on a new product or service.

-Apps like Simple Poll, Polly and Qualtrics meet users where they’re already working in Slack, prompting them with engaging polls and surveys that make sharing feedback a breeze.
-In fact, Polly users experience seven to ten times faster response times when sending a poll in Slack versus traditional surveys.
+Apps like Simple Poll, Polly, and Qualtrics meet users where they’re already working in Slack, prompting them with engaging polls and surveys that make sharing feedback a breeze.
+In fact, Polly users experience 7 to 10x faster response times when sending a poll in Slack versus traditional surveys.
 Many of these apps offer a variety of polling features available to fit your needs, like anonymity, hidden results, scheduling, reminders, event-triggered surveys, templates and more.

 Keep conversations and tools in sync